 Dr. Wister is currently the lead on the Canadian Longitudinal Study of Aging (CLSA) SFU Data Collection Site at Surrey Campus and the CLSA SFU Computer Assisted Telephone Interview site at Vancouver Campus.
 He is also the PI on a current project titled, "A Multi-Level Analysis of Functional, Social and Psychological Multimorbidity Resilience and Aging” a CIHR CLSA Catalyst Grant, and collaborating on several others.

 Wister, A.V.
 (2019).
 Aging as a Social Process: Canada and Beyond, 7th Edition.
 Don Mills ON: Oxford University Press (500 pp).

-Wister, A., Cosco, T., Mitchell, B. Menec, V. & Fyffe, I. (in press).
+Wister, A., Cosco, T., Mitchell, B. Menec, V. & Fyffe, I. (2019).
 Development and Concurrent Validity of a Composite Social Isolation Index for Older Adults Using the Canadian Longitudinal Study on Aging.
 Canadian Journal on Aging.